shadinab/Shadi_Final-Project/README.md

 # Dating App ReadMe

+View Live Demo
+Check out the live demo on Netlify.

 ## Project Overview

 Welcome to our dating app!
 This application is built using MongoDB, Node.js, Vite, and Socket.io for real-time chat functionality.
 We've integrated Zego Cloud to enable video calls within the app.
 Users can connect, chat, and even have video calls with each other to foster meaningful connections.